 Actions we take today should not compromise the outcomes received by investors tomorrow.

-As stewards of our members’ retirement savings, we have a duty to act in their best interests and to protect and grow the real value of their assets.
+As stewards of our members’ retirement savings, we have a duty to act in their best interests and to protect and grow the real value of their assets in a sustainable way.

 A critical part of this is a responsibility to monitor and engage with companies in which we invest, directly and through the fund managers we appoint.
-This is more than just voting.
-Activities may include monitoring and engaging with companies on matters such as strategy, performance, risk, and capital structure.
+We also use our ownership rights to vote at company annual general meetings (AGMs).

 Perhaps most importantly, we have an obligation to ensure that the companies we invest in on behalf of members are governed in a way which will enhance their performance over the longer term.

 We believe that good governance is essential to being able to generate the best financial outcome for members.
 We generally support boards that have a majority of independent directors and that contain a diverse set of experience and skills appropriate to the business.

 Additionally, we take an interest in the environmental and social practices of the listed companies in which we invest.
 We believe companies that take a sustainable approach to the environment and to the community, including their own workforce, will perform better over the long term.

 First State Super is a signatory to the Australian Asset Owner Stewardship Code (the Code).

 How we're investing in Australia's future

 Responsible ownership describes an investment process that incorporates an active consideration of environmental, social and corporate governance (ESG) factors (also referred to as sustainability considerations) within investment decision making and ownership practices.